AdobeDocs/contributor.pt-BR/help/writing-essentials/markdown.md

 ## Noções básicas sobre o Markdown

-As seções a seguir descrevem as noções básicas da criação no Markdown.
+As seções a seguir descrevem as noções básicas de criação no Markdown.

 ### Cabeçalhos